ahmedeid6842/cheat-sheet/NodeJS-Build-REST.md

 # section 4 : Asynchronous Javacript

-## Asynchronous VS synchronous
+## Asynchronous VS Synchronous

-> #### 🔥 synchronous is executing the code line by line in blocking way blocking means block the thread until the current process is executed
+> #### 🔥 Synchronous is executing the code line by line in blocking way blocking means block the thread until the current process is executed

 > #### 🔥 Asynchronous is non-blocking executing means release the thread to execute another process and the back